Frequently Asked Questions

 Custom Made Shade Sails prefer you to have your connection points ready before you order (e.g. posts in the ground).
 We make our shade sails to fit not you putting your connection points to fit the shade sail.

 It is much easier to measure with two people.
-First, either use a measuring tape or if that is not long enough a rope or piece of string to measure from point to point.
+Use a measuring tape to measure from point to point.
+Avoid using a rope or piece of string if your measuring tape isn’t long enough as the rope can stretch while held tight between points but will shrink when you take it down to measure it.
 Attachment points must be substantial, for example, a brick or stone wall – preferably not a wooden one –with a minimum 100 mm diameter steel post.
 You can also make your connection point on your roof (either tin or tiled) or from your rafter.

 DO YOU INSTALL YOUR SHADE SAILS?